Site Logo, Site Icon, and Browser Tab Icon

 You can either reuse the header logo as the browser tab icon or pick a separate image.

 A square image works best.
 Keep it simple and readable at very small sizes.
+The Create a Favicon guide covers both paths.

 Choosing the right image size